Precertification Nursing Assistant Training (CNA)

 Acceptance into the CNA Program is by an application process.

-Fall applications for the Rocklin Campus will be accepted May 1 through May 31.
-The Nevada County Campus will not offer a CNA Program in Fall.
+Spring applications for the Rocklin Campus will be accepted October 1 through October 31.
+The Nevada County Campus will not offer a CNA Program in the Spring.

 - The CNA program is not offered during the summer.